Department of Nursing Science

 Welcome to the Department of Nursing Science at Lincoln University established in 1970.
 Nursing is an exciting profession that provides an essential service to individuals, families and communities experiencing health and illness.

-The Department of Nursing Science established a Bachelor of Science in Nursing (BSN) Completion Program to meet the needs of practicing registered nurses (RNs).
-The BSN Completion Program is also accredited by the National League for Nursing Accrediting Commission (NLNAC).
-These options allow Lincoln University to provide educational mobility opportunities for nurses.
+The Department of Nursing Science will continue to offer the RN-BSN Program online.
+This program was established to meet the needs of practicing registered nurses (RNs).
+The RN-BSN Program is also accredited by the Accreditation Commission for Education in Nursing (ACEN).